Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 <Alert type="info">

-If you want to perform VPC Peering with Qovery, please refer to our guide [VPC Peering with Qovery](https://hub.qovery.com/guides/tutorial/aws-vpc-peering-with-qovery/) to be assisted step by step.
+If you want to perform VPC Peering with Qovery, please refer to our guide [VPC Peering with Qovery][guides.tutorial.aws-vpc-peering-with-qovery] to be assisted step by step.

 </Alert>